eic/east/docs/_content/contribute.md

 # Overview

-The following will be of interest to the collaborators interested in contributing to this site or involved in its maintenance.
+This page will be of interest to the collaborators interested in contributing to this site or involved in its maintenance.
+In many cases making a contribution can be as easy as editing a text file.

-We use GitHub to manage the code for this site.
+We use GitHub to manage the content and formatting for this site.
 Please take a look at the
 {% include link.md name='github_east' tag='eAST repository' %}, which
 is under the {% include link.md name='github_eic' tag='EIC Software Organization' %}
 on GitHub to get an idea of the general organization of the data, layouts and supporing logic.